CM Eligibility Criteria

 - Constitute a full or half day.
 The event should be no less than 3 hours and can be as long as 8 hours.

-- Are peer-developed and driven.
+- They are peer-developed and driven.

 - Have topics selected by those who attend.